What are my legal deposit obligations?

 In South Australia, publishers are also required to lodge copies of relevant material with the Parliamentary Librarian, in accordance with the Libraries Act 1982.
 Depositing material through the NED deposit processes does not remove a publisher’s obligation to separately lodge a copy of the material with the Parliamentary Librarian.

-South Australian publishers are advised to contact the State Library of South Australia for guidance on your specific circumstances.
+South Australian publishers are advised to review the legal deposit information on the State Library of South Australia website, including contact details if you require further guidance on your specific circumstances.

 Legal deposit in Tasmania

-Tasmanian publishers are advised to contact Libraries Tasmania for guidance on your specific circumstances.
+Tasmanian publishers are advised to review the legal deposit information on the Libraries Tasmania website, including contact details if you require further guidance on your specific circumstances.

 Legal deposit in Victoria

-Legal deposit with State Library Victoria is required for print, digital and audio-visual publications, in accordance with the Libraries Act 1988.
+Legal deposit with State Library Victoria is required for print, electronic and audio-visual publications, in accordance with the Libraries Act 1988.
 If both print and electronic formats are available, electronic is preferred.

-Deposit of Victorian Government digital publications with State Library Victoria is required in accordance with Premier’s Circular No. 2005/2 Collecting of Government Online Publications by the State Library of Victoria.
+Deposit of Victorian Government electronic publications with State Library Victoria is required in accordance with Premier’s Circular No. 2005/2 Collecting of Government Online Publications by the State Library of Victoria.

 Copies of files deposited in NED by Victorian publishers will be securely transferred to State Library Victoria, in accordance with the Libraries Act 1988 and the NED Terms and Conditions of Use.

-Victorian publishers are advised to contact the State Library of Victoria for guidance on your specific circumstances.
+Victorian publishers are advised to review the legal deposit information on the State Library of Victoria website, including contact details if you require further guidance on your specific circumstances.

 Legal deposit in Western Australia

-Western Australian publishers are advised to contact the State Library of Western Australia for guidance on your specific circumstances.
+Western Australian publishers are advised to review the legal deposit information on the State Library of Western Australia website, including contact details if you require further guidance on your specific circumstances.